Compare £50,000 business loans

 Realistically, a secured loan can take a little longer to fund because the lender will need to verify the value of the asset that you put forward.
 The benefit is that having security can mitigate some of the risk for a lender, which can mean better rates.
 However if you or your business have bad credit, then putting up some collateral as security might be the only way to get approved.

-Another option is a personal guarantee – which is where a director makes a legal promise to be personally responsible for a loan in the event that the business fails to repay.
+You may also be asked to provide a personal guarantee – which is where a director makes a legal promise to be personally responsible for a loan in the event that the business fails to repay.
 Under this sort of agreement, you’ll be putting your personal finances on the line, but many lenders will insist on it.

 For a £50,000 business loan, you’ll usually (but not always) have to either secure it against business assets or sign a personal guarantee.